cttsai/illinois-cross-lingual-wikifier/README.md

 mvn compile
 ./scripts/run-benchmark.sh es config/xlwikifier-tac.config
 ```
-The testing documents are specified in the config file.
+The test documents are specified in the config file.
+These documents are from TAC 2016 EDL shared task.
 Check run-benchmark.sh for the desired performance and other details.

 ### Train Ranking Model
 Requirements: